mobidic/Captain-ACHAB/README.md

 ### Get custom annotations

-To get unavailable annotations in ANNOVAR database into our vcf, we are going to add missense Z-score from ExAC and OMIM database into the gene_fullxref.txt from ANNOVAR.
+To get unavailable annotations in ANNOVAR database into our vcf, we are going to add missense Z-score from ExAC and OMIM database into the gene_fullxref.txt from ANNOVAR available in the example folder.

 #### Missense Z-score